Guide

 AccountContactRelation is a junction object that lets one Contact belong to multiple Accounts.
 Before Winter '22, Contacts had a single AccountId lookup.
 Now you can model the reality that a VP of Engineering at Acme might also sit on the board of three other companies.
 When importing email contacts, create AccountContactRelation records for every domain the contact emails from.

-OpportunityContactRole links Contacts to Opportunities with a role: Decision Maker, Evaluator, Economic Buyer, etc. When you log an email as a Task linked to an Opportunity, the Contact's role on that Opportunity determines how sales managers interpret the engagement.
+OpportunityContactRole links Contacts to Opportunities with a role: Decision Maker, Evaluator, Economic Buyer, or a custom value.
+When you log an email as a Task linked to an Opportunity, the Contact's role on that Opportunity determines how sales managers interpret the engagement.
 If the Decision Maker went silent for 2 weeks, that's a different signal than if the Evaluator did.

 # SOQL: Find all Opportunities for a Contact